maxio-com/stoplight-platform-developer-docs/docs/getting-started/SitesSubdomains.md

 # Sites/Subdomains

-Learn how to use sites to organize your business and provide the setup necessary to interact with Chargify via the API.
+Learn how to use sites to organize your business and provide the setup necessary to interact with Advanced Billing via the API.
 If you need help after reading this, please [let us know](./Overview.md#support) so we can help and also improve this documentation.

 ----------

-When you are new to Chargify, we will create your first site for you after you choose a currency.
+When you are new to Advanced Billing, we will create your first site for you after you choose a currency.
 Sites are simply "containers" for your products, customers, and subscriptions.
 You can use Chargify with just one site, although most merchants will want two sites at a minimum – one for **testing** and one for **production.**

 ## Site Access

-To manage your sites, [login to Chargify](https://app.chargify.com/login) and view your sites.
+To manage your sites, [login to Advanced Billing](https://app.chargify.com/login) and view your sites.

 From here you can: